 However, as discussed in the Interim Report, there was local variation in response.
-The degree of success that areas had in mobilising and meeting the needs of their rough sleeping populations was largely determined by pre-existing services and infrastructure; areas without these pooled resources and connections struggled.
+25 The degree of success that areas had in mobilising and meeting the needs of their rough sleeping populations was largely determined by pre-existing services and infrastructure; areas without these pooled resources and connections struggled.

 Success was also affected by the funding that was available for local government.
 This stems from the current situation where rough sleeping provision is concentrated in major cities, whereas in other areas authorities may not offer a service, due to a lack of available funding, the perception that rough sleeping does not exist in the area, prioritising other policy, or concerns that providing a service will attract or keep rough sleeping in the areas.
-This disparity in provision then results in authorities which do offer a service gatekeeping to prevent being overwhelmed on local connection.
+This disparity in provision then results in authorities which do offer a service gatekeeping to prevent being overwhelmed 26 - for example through verification and rules on local connection.